dodolalorc/dodolalorc/README.md

 This is my blog: [dodolalorc](https://dodolalorc.github.io/) or [THIS SITE](https://dodolalorc.cn/), where you can find updates on what I'm working on, my learning journey, and other interesting things.

-If you have any questions, feel free to reach out via my email: [flora's email](mailto:chenflora124@gmail.com) or leave a comment on my website—here’s the [link](https://dodolalorc.github.io/comments/).
+If you have any questions, feel free to reach out via my email: [flora's email](mailto:chenflora124@gmail.com) or leave a comment on my website — [here’s the link](https://dodolalorc.github.io/comments/).

 ### My GitHub Stats 📈